All Guides Dollywood

 A Sample One-Day Plan

-Start at rope drop and climb straight to Lightning Rod, prioritizing it above everything because of its downtime risk.
+Start at rope drop and climb straight to Lightning Rod, prioritizing it above everything else.
 Move directly to Wild Eagle next while the top of the park is still empty, then drop down to Mystery Mine before the first weather or crowd wave hits.

 Work Thunderhead and Tennessee Tornado through the late morning while waits are still reasonable.
 Save Big Bear Mountain for a midday lull or push it to the late afternoon, since it holds a line longer than the thrill coasters.